tensorflow/datasets/docs/add_dataset.md

 Send the pull request for review.
 When creating the pull request, please use the `add_dataset` template, which provides a guide and a checklist for adding a dataset to TFDS.

 To use the template, simply add `?template=add_dataset.md` at the end of the link when creating the pull request.
+For example:

-For example, `https://github.com/tensorflow/datasets/compare/master...<username>:<branch>?template=add_dataset.md`
+`https://github.com/tensorflow/datasets/compare/master...<username>:<branch>?template=add_dataset.md`